-A number of improvements are being delivered at Seven Kings station in preparation for the new Elizabeth line service, including new signage, help points, customer information screens and CCTV.
+A number of improvements have been delivered at Shenfield station in preparation for the new Elizabeth line service.

-The main works to the station were completed in 2018.
+The main works to the station were completed by TfL in 2018.

 ELIZABETH LINE SERVICES FROM SEVEN KINGS